 - Salt - To balance the sweet

-- Milk - Adding extra moisture and flavor
+- Lactose Free Milk - Adding extra moisture and flavor

 See the recipe card for the exact measurements and complete instructions.
 Selected ingredients are based on current serving sizes measured by the Monash FODMAP App at the time of publishing.
 As always, follow your gut and modify as needed.